List of Debian project leaders: Sam Hocevar

 author of the WTFPL version 2, a permissive free software license.

 Hocevar was a Wikimedia France board member from 2005 to 2006.

 He is known for his contributions to the VideoLAN project and his expertise in reverse engineering and image processing and for authoring the first CAPTCHA decoder framework to defeat multiple CAPTCHAs.

 He was the Debian project leader from 17 April 2007 to 16 April 2008.

 Steve McIntyre

 Steve McIntyre is a software engineer and a long-time Debian developer, known for his contributions in the field of creating Debian CD/DVD images; he is the debian-cd team leader and is responsible for generating the official images.
 McIntyre ran for the post of Debian project leader in 2006 and 2007 but was defeated.
 During the 2006 term, he acted as "Second in charge" of the Debian Project.
 In 2008 he was elected the Debian project leader, and was re-elected in 2009.
-He chose not to run in the 2010 election; that election was won by Stefano Zacchiroli.
+He chose not to run in the 2010 election.